11/03/2026

 • Drainage and waste disposal

-• Heat producing appliances
+• Heat-producing appliances

-• Protection from falling
+• Protection from falling, collision and impact

 • Conservation of fuel and power

-• Access to and use of building
+• Access to and use of buildings

 • Glazing safety